How to Land Your Next CMO Job

 Skills CMOs Need to Stay Relevant in an AI-Driven World

-On top of everything else, CMOs must also understand the value of AI.
 With AI, you can create highly tailored marketing campaigns that resonate with individual customers.
 From personalized email content to customized product recommendations, AI helps you connect with your audience on a deeper level.
+AI also automates repetitive tasks, freeing up time for CMOs to focus on strategy and creative thinking.

 - Technical Literacy: You don't need to be a coder, but understanding how AI tools work is crucial.
 This knowledge allows you to make informed decisions about which tools to implement and how to use them effectively.